Methods

 Average nucleotide identity

-Average nucleotide identity (ANI) and alignment fraction (AF) values were calculated with FastANI v1.3 (Jain et al., 2018).
+From release 220, Average nucleotide identity (ANI) and alignment fraction (AF) values were calculated with skani v0.2.1 (Shaw and Yu, 2023).

 Genome QC criteria